|Ashcan School painter George B. Luks sketched dinner|

 from R. F. Outcault's "Hogan's Alley."

-While the newspaper business conjoined the Blue Pencil members, they often boasted of their “Bohemianism,” and spectators agreed.
-However, newspapermen like Finn and Fales were a long way from the down-and-out, unconventional style that took its name from the early-nineteenth century vie de Boheme of Paris’ Latin Quarter.
+The irony is that newspapermen like Finn and Fales were a long way from the down-and-out, unconventional style that took its name from the early-nineteenth century vie de Boheme of Paris’ Latin Quarter.

 They were almost as distant from the crowd that met at Pfaff’s, a cellar bar on Broadway where Walt Whitman and other Bohemians hung out before the Civil War.
 After all, the Blue Pencil Club men were regularly employed with bylines to boot.